 120 to 61 days – 50% of total trip cost

 60 to 0 days – 100% of total trip cost

 This trip is subject to AdventureSmith Explorations Terms and Conditions.
 Please read this information carefully and call us if you have any questions.
 A Traveler Information Form, which includes a release of liability, must be completed and signed by all travelers.
 Your Adventure Specialist will send you a unique link to complete this form along with a packing list and extensive pre-departure and travel insurance information upon booking confirmation.

 Arrival & Departure

 Required internal group flights on day 2 and the second-to-last day of your itinerary, between Winnipeg and Churchill, are not included in the rate; see the mandatory transfer package information listed in this trip’s Exclusions.

-Single travelers wishing to book a double-occupancy room may do so at a $195 (2020) supplement for all trips except the Tundra Lodge & Town Adventure itinerary, which requires a single supplement of $595 (2020), in addition to the per-person listed rate in select cabins upon availability.
+Single travelers wishing to book a double-occupancy room may do so at a $195 (2021) supplement, in addition to the per-person listed rate in select cabins upon availability.
 Solo travelers willing to share, please ask your Adventure Specialist about the possibility of matching with a roommate, upon availability; note that 50% of the single supplement may be charged if a roommate cannot be secured.

 Families & Children

 Due the expedition nature of this program, children must be 16 years old at time of departure.